-Example 26.
-Here is an automaton where the input and output alphabets are $\{a\}$ , and the recognised function is $a^n \mapsto a^{5+3 \cdot 2^n}$ .
+Example 32.
+Here is an automaton where the input and output alphabets are $\{a\}$, and the recognised function is $a^n \mapsto a^{5+3 \cdot 2^n}$.
 The automaton has one register and one state.
 The initial configuration stores the word a in the unique register.
 When reading an input letter, the unique register r is updated by r := rr.
 The output function maps the unique state to aaaaarrr.
 The function recognised by this register transducer is not recognised by any two-way transducer.
+There reason is that the function has exponential growth.

-There reason is that the function has exponential growth, while a two-way transducer has necessarily at most linear blowup, because a position in the input word can be visited at most once for each state. $\Box$
+two-way transducer.
+There reason is that the function has exponential growth, while a two-way transducer has necessarily at most linear blowup, because a position in the input word can be visited at most once for each state. \Box

 Copyless restriction.
-As argued in Example 26, register transducers can have exponential growth, and therefore are not in general equivalent to deterministic two-way transducers.
+As argued in Example 32 register transducers can have exponential growth, and therefore are not in general equivalent to deterministic two-way transducers.
 To recover equivalence with two-way transducers, we use the copyless restriction (also known as the single use restriction) described in the following picture: